tari/83pa28d/lesson/day15.md

 ----------------------

-There are many programming tasks for which pure integers are just not sufficient, and we are forced to delve into the sordid world of the real numbers.
+There are many programming tasks for which pure integers are just not sufficient, and we are forced to delve into the world of the real numbers.
 The usual option in such cases is to use floating-point numbers.
 However, this is only feasible for ultra-fast computers with coprocessors.
 The reason is that floating-point calculations are very